 Online quizzes are a great way to draw viewers into your webpage, and, again, are highly shareable.

-Short online quizzes are a perfect way for your business to exhibit knowledge and understanding of your specific industry, providing an example of your expertise, rather than simply saying you’re an expert.
+Short online quizzes are a perfect way for your business to exhibit knowledge and understanding of your specific industry.
+These also provide an example of your expertise, rather than simply saying you’re an expert.

 Here are some examples of industry-specific quiz ideas, uses and topics.